perfsonar/docs/release_candidates/4.0rc2/_sources/install_rcs.txt

 Once installed you may proceed to follow the steps in :doc:`install_debian` to complete the installation.

-.. note:: If you have auto-updates enabled, once you point your host at the staging repository, you will automatically get any new test packages that are added within 24 hours
+.. note:: If you have auto-updates enabled, once you point your host at this 4.0 repository, you will automatically get any new test packages that are added within 24 hours

 .. _install_rcs-upgrades-debian: